jd4501/entity-coding/README.md

 ### Run Training

-Once the train/val/test files have been processed, navigate to the PLM-CA repo `cd explainable-medical-coding` and run training: `poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd gpu=0 dataloader.max_batch_size=1 data=mimiciv_icd10`.
+Once the train/val/test files have been processed, navigate to the PLM-CA repo `cd external/plm-ca` and run training: `poetry run python train_plm_entities.py experiment=mdace_icd9_code/plm_icd gpu=0 dataloader.max_batch_size=1 data=mimiciv_icd10`.

+IMPORTANT: The HuggingFace integration can lead to previous versions of the dataset being cached for further use.
+If this cached data is not removed, you may inadvertenly train the model on the wrong version of the data.
+This cache path varies by OS, but should resemble `.cache/huggingface/datasets/mdace_inpatient_icd10`.
+These folders can be safely deleted.

 ## Code Evidence Evaluation